Coveo-Turbo/clear-bit-logo/README.md

 # ClearBitLogo

+The ClearBitLogo component outputs the corresponding company logo for a given field.
+The component searches for a suitable Company logo from those available using the Clearbit logo API which allows you to quickly lookup company logos using just their domain.
+If the component finds no suitable logo, it instead outputs a generic one.

 Disclaimer: This component was built by the community at large and is not an official Coveo JSUI Component.
 Use this component at your own risk.

 ## Getting Started